Axway/mft-convert/content/en/docs/TransferCFT/c_intro_userinterfaces/about_CFTUTIL/Configuring_CFT_Start_here/CFTRECV.md

 title: "CFTRECV  - Receive templates"
 linkTitle: "CFTRECV - Default receive templates"
 weight: 410
---- This topic describes the {{< TransferCFT/suitevariablesTransferCFTName  >}}
+---This topic describes the {{< TransferCFT/suitevariablesTransferCFTName  >}}
 receive template.
 You can use the CFTRECV object to:

 - Give the default
     name and local physical characteristics of the file to receive
 - Define the default
-    actions to perform locally during and after the transfer (translation, compression, call to a user EXIT, an end- of- transfer procedure...)
+    actions to perform locally during and after the transfer (translation, compression, call to a user EXIT, an end-of-transfer procedure...)
 - Authorize the default
     time slot and default user associated with the transfers